Chinatown Kid

-Chinatown Kid (唐人街功夫小子) is a 1977 Shaw Brothers kung fu film directed by Chang Cheh, with action choreography by Robert Tai Chi Hsien and Lee Ka Ting, and starring Alexander Fu Sheng and the Venom Mob.
+Chinatown Kid (唐人街功夫小子) is a 1977 kung fu film directed by Chang Cheh.
+Produced by the Shaw Brothers, it stars Alexander Fu Sheng and the Venom Mob.
 The film deals with drugs, police corruption and gang warfare in San Francisco's Chinatown district.

 Plot

 Struggling to survive the murderous gang wars of Hong Kong, Tan Tung (Alexander Fu Sheng), a young martial arts street fighter, successfully takes on all challengers—until he runs up against the savage underworld empire of Hong Kong's Triad mafia.
-Escaping to San Francisco, he again tangles with criminal gangs, but this time fights his way to the top of the city's most feared gangster organization led by the White Dragon boss (Kuo Chui).
-At last, his rise to power leads to a final, murderous, gang-land war for control of all Chinatown.
-And in the end, Tan Tung must decide whether he will use his awesome skills to fight for evil ... or for to help his best friend Yang Ching.
+Escaping to San Francisco, he again tangles with criminal gangs, but this time fights his way to the top of the city's most feared gangster organization led by the White Dragon boss (Philip Kwok).
+Eventually, his rise to power leads to a final, murderous, gang-land war for control of all Chinatown.
+Tan Tung must decide whether he will use his skills to fight for evil, or to help his friend Yang Chien-wen (Sun Chien).